Deploy Generated Standalone Executable Programs To Target Hardware

 static RT_MODEL rtM_; static RT_MODEL *const rtM = &rtM_; /* Real-time model */ static Parameters rtP = { 2.0 /* Variable: k1 * Referenced by: '<Root>/Gain' */ }; /* Modifiable parameters */ static D_Work rtDWork; /* Observable states */ /* '<Root>/In1' */ static real_T rtU_In1; /* '<Root>/In2' */ static real_T rtU_In2; /* '<Root>/Out1' */ static real_T rtY_Out1;

-In the body of your main function, you can use the following RTM macro calls to set up the model parameters and DWork data in the real-time model data structure:
+In the body of your main function, you can use these RTM macro calls to set up the model parameters and DWork data in the real-time model data structure:

 Follow a similar approach to set up multiple instances of model data, where the

 real-time model data structure for each instance has its own data.
-In particular, the
+You must initialize the

 parameter structure (rtP

-) must be initialized for each instance, to the
+) for each instance, to the values that you

 Rate Grouping Compliance and Compatibility Issues